Omustardo/auto-yourchronicle/README.md

 2. Install new deps : `pip3 install foo`
 3. Update the list of dependencies : `pip3 freeze > ./src/requirements.txt`

+### Debugging

+I used OBS to record both the terminal window and the game window.
+It's only about 1GB/h and it's probably the most effective way to find rare issues.

+Saving screenshots to disk is also a great way to find issues, and is how I detected a bug in how PIL takes screenshots: https://gist.github.com/Omustardo/25d14d0bcc8acf3c979b6505c2f136c7

 ## Architecture

 Your Chronicle is very consistent about where its UI elements go, so I always